nsmryan/protoflight/README.md

 system as I can while keeping the general architecture of the flight software systems I have worked with.

+Development on this project is likely to be very slow.
+I am building this from the ground up, starting with an OS abstraction layer and moving to core modules, followed by extended functionality, while trying to be careful about testing code before using it.
+This means that there is a good bit of work to do before the system even runs, and system level testing to do after that.
+However, the small size speeds this up significantly, so it doesn't appear to be unapproachable so far.

 ## Motivation

 The underlying goal here is to explore flight software architecture while